bhisaac/5eFP/5eFP-SRD.md

 ### Quickened Spell (Turn)

-You take the Cast a Spell action with a spell with a casting time of 1 action, spending two uses of your sorcery feature instead of discarding your action.
+You take the Cast a Spell action, casting a spell with a casting time of 1 action, spending two uses of your sorcery feature to change the spell's casting time to instant.
 If you repeat the Cast a Spell action during the same turn, the spell must be a cantrip.

 ### Subtle Spell